SAKTHIPRIYAN1/scripts/README.md

 # bash
-this repo contains my small script works which make my work easier
+This repo contains my small script works which make my work easier in the linux environment